mpevec/elixir-jwt/README.md

 # JwtExample

 A small Elixir application showing how to create and verify JWT using Plugs and JOSE library.
-More information on my blog:
+More information on my [blog] (https://dev.to/mpevec9/elixir-plug-and-jwt-4ijm)

 ## Installation